-Area of Responsibility Definition NSPE IEEE Work Competence Perform work of high quality, integrity, timeliness, and professional competence.
-Perform services only in areas of their competence; avoid deceptive acts.
-To maintain and improve our technical competence and to undertake technological tasks for others only if qualified by training or experience, or after full disclosure of pertinent limitations; Financial Responsibility Deliver products and services of realizable value and at reasonable costs.
+Table 5 - - Defined Areas of Resp onsibility: NSPE and II EEE ----------- ----------- ---------- ------ ------------- ------ -------- ----- pertinent limitations; Financial Responsibility Deliver products and services of realizable value and at reasonable costs.
 Act for each employer or client as faithful agents or trustees.
 N/A Communication Honesty Report works truthfully, without deception, and understandable to stakeholders.
 Issue public statements only in an objective and truthful manner; avoid deceptive acts.
 To avoid real or perceived conflicts of interest whenever possible, and to disclose them to affected parties when they do exist; Health, Safety, and well-being Minimize risks to safety, health, and well-being of stakeholders.
 Hold paramount the safety, health, and welfare of the public. to hold paramount the safety, health, and welfare of the public Property Ownership Respect property, ideas, and information of clients and others Act for each employer or client as faithful agents or trustees.
 To seek, accept, and offer honest criticism of technical work, to acknowledge and correct errors, to be honest and realistic in stating claims or estimates based on available data, and to credit properly the contributions of others; Sustainability Protect the environment and natural resources locally and globally.
-N/A To strive to comply with ethical design and sustainable development practices, to protect the privacy of others, and to disclose promptly factors that might endanger the public or the environment; Social Responsibility Produce products and services that benefit society and communities.
-Conduct themselves honorably, responsibly, ethically, and lawfully so as to enhance the honor, reputation, and usefulness of the profession.
-To improve the understanding by individuals and society of the capabilities and societal implications of conventional and emerging technologies, including intelligent systems;
+N/A To strive to comply with ethical design and sustainable development practices, to protect the privacy of others, and to disclose promptly factors that might endanger the public or the environment; Social Responsibility Produce products and services that Conduct themselves honorably, To improve the understanding by benefit society and communities. responsibly, ethically, and lawfully so as to enhance the honor, reputation, and usefulness of the profession. individuals and society of the capabilities and societal implications of conventional and emerging technologies, including intelligent systems; ------------------------------------- --- ---